lavavu/LavaVu/README.md

 ### Dependencies ###

+* OpenGL and Zlib, present on most systems, headers may need to be installed
 * To use with python requires python 2.7+ and NumPy
 * For video output, requires: libavcodec, libavformat, libavutil, libswscale (from FFmpeg / libav)
 * To build the python interface from source requires swig (http://www.swig.org/)